Multifactor Productivity: Multifactor productivity measures are derived by dividing an index of real

 quantities and purchase prices from BTS.
 For assets other than airframes and engines, capital stocks are

-calculated as is done for manufacturing industries.
-For these assets, a more detailed breakdown of
+calculated similarly to manufacturing industries.
+For these assets, a more detailed breakdown of annual

 For line-haul railroads, current dollar investment for 10 categories of equipment and 13 categories of

 structures, obtained from STB and AMTRAK, are deflated with BLS PPIs and deflators based on BEA

 data.
 The capital stocks for each of the items are calculated similarly to manufacturing industries.

 Inventories of materials and supplies are also included.
 Estimates of investments in land from STB and

 AMTRAK were deflated with price indexes from BEA.

 Labor Input: For manufacturing industries, labor hours reflect annual hours worked by all employed

 persons in an industry.
 Data on industry employment and hours come primarily from the BLS Current

 Employment Statistics (CES) survey and the Current Population Survey (CPS).
 CES data on the number